tjvantoll/articles/hackster/pest/article.md

 If you’re setting this up yourself, go ahead and save this code in a new Python file on your Pi, e.g. `pest.py`, and run it with `python3 pest.py`.
 If everything is working correctly, you should be able to wave your hand in front of the sensor and see `Motion detected` in your terminal output.

 > **NOTE**: The code you need to use might vary based on the sensor you’re using and the GPIO pin you connect to.
-[This article](https://learn.sparkfun.com/tutorials/raspberry-gpio/all) is a pretty reference to check which pin you’re using with the Python `GPIO` API.
+[This article](https://learn.sparkfun.com/tutorials/raspberry-gpio/all) is a pretty good reference to check which pin you’re using with the Python `GPIO` API.

 Now that we have the code to sense motion in place, let’s move on to the next logical step, and look at how to use the Pi Camera.